Laiba-Awan/Assignment_5/README.md

 5) Percentage
 6) Square Root

-and I also created a simple yet beautiful responsive interface using Bootstrap.
+and I used regex to add necessary validations with a simple yet beautiful responsive interface using Bootstrap.